 The REACH registration number for DMSO is 01-2119431362-50-0001.

 Gaylord Chemical Company utilizes the most up-to-date analytical instrumentation to analyze our products and guarantee that your shipment meets not only our shipping specifications but also your applicable internal quality specifications.
-Please use the links below to view or download Work Instructions that detail our analytical methods for Dimethyl Sulfoxide (DMSO).
+Contact Us for more information on our analytical methods..

 Gaylord Chemical Company produces chemicals that are often safer alternatives to other chemicals.
 Dimethyl Sulfoxide is recognized by the International Conference on Harmonization(ICH) of Technical Requirements for Registration of Pharmaceuticals for Human Use as a solvent with low toxic potential, Class 3.
 As such, DMSO is widely used in the pharmaceutical industry.